siriobalmelli/nonredact/_archived/complication.md

 1. The authoritative dissertation on [How To Ask Questions The Smart Way][15]

+## Philosophical Note

+Simplicity is reached by finding common denominators (one example which springs to mind is UNIX's "everything is a file" approach).

+Common denominators are tested by asking *why?* and *how is this useful?*
+(example: what problems does the "everything is a file" approach solve?).

 ## Motivation

 This may come across as a bit snarky - I've had a long day getting